Azvier/data-science-portfolio/README.md

 ## 😎 About Me

 I am a dedicated Statistics student at Hasanuddin University with a core expertise in **data analysis, visualization, and business intelligence**.
-My experience extends to research, project coordination, and statistical modeling, and I am proficient with tools such as Python, R Studio, IBM SPSS, and Microsoft Excel.
+My experience extends to research, project coordination, and statistical modeling, and I am proficient with tools such as Python, R Studio, IBM SPSS, Microsoft Excel, and BI Tools (e.g. Power BI, Tableau).

 My objective is to apply these skills to support effective, data-informed decision-making within business and policy contexts.
 I am passionate about uncovering the stories hidden within data and developing solutions that drive impactful outcomes.
 This repository serves as a showcase of my journey and projects in the world of data.